Sergey Lukashok

 His personal best throw was 66.64 metres, achieved in September 1983 in Odessa, while representing the Soviet Union.
-After the dissolution of the Soviet Union he got Belorussian citizenship, but emigrated to Israel.
+After the dissolution of the Soviet Union he got Belarusian citizenship, but emigrated to Israel.
 He won the Israeli championship in 1993, 1994 and 1995.
 Internationally he represented his new country at the 1993 and 1995 World Championships, and finished eleventh at the 1994 European Championships.